|Tuesday, 21 Nov 2017, 00:40 UTC|

 Gpredict is now also included in Tiny Core Linux.

 There are two possibilities:

-There is unfortunately no native Mac OS X package that doesn't require a port to be installed.
+There is unfortunately no app bundle for Mac OS X that doesn't require a port to be installed.

 We have had regular windows binary build of Gpredict since v1.1, thanks to Alan Moffet KE7IJZ and Valentin Yakovenkov.
 Check the download site – if there is none for the latest version try to look for the previous versions.